aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

     The entire JSON file is structured in the following manner:

-    At first some general information on the scan, what options were used, number of files etc.
+    At first some general information on the scan, what options were used, the number of files etc.
     And then all the files follow.

     ::